The Monastic Townland of Acaun, County Carlow

 When I walk in these places, I think of the monks and the eels and the saints and the kings and how their world is so utterly, utterly removed from the Ireland of today that it’s as if it was all make-believe.

 Acaun Townland & Mill

-Acaun is the smallest of Carlow County’s 603 townlands and somehow managed to avoid being subsumed into any of its adjoining townlands – Haroldstown to the east, Lisnevagh [sic] to the north or Tobinstown to the west.
-The Historic 25″map, made between 1897 and 1913 indicates that the townland of Lisnavagh had expanded into what was previously Tobinstown, so townland boundaries did occasionally shift in age’s past.
+Acaun is the smallest of Carlow County’s 603 townlands and somehow managed to avoid being subsumed into any of its adjoining townlands – Haroldstown to the east, Lisnavagh to the north or Tobinstown to the west.
+The Historic 25″map, made between 1897 and 1913 indicates that the townland of Lisnevagh [sic] had expanded into what was previously Tobinstown, so townland boundaries did occasionally shift in age’s past.
 [The spelling of the name Lisnavagh varies; the townland is often spelled ‘Lisnevagh’ but the house itself is ‘Lisnavagh.’]

-Edwin Burgess adds: ‘The old road from Tobinstown to the river went straight and then left down to the bridge or ford, or whatever was there adding about 7 acres to that 59.5 acres.
+‘The old road from Tobinstown to the river went straight and then left down to the bridge or ford, or whatever was there adding about 7 acres to that 59.5 acres.
 When you are driving to Tobinstown Cross, look straight through the old Tobinstown Inn (now a private house), across McNally’s shed to the trees on the height – that is the route of the road which turned left and down the present road over the tiny bridge on the stream in Pat Coleman’s field to the river crossing point.’